asciamanna/asciamanna.github.io/_posts/2018-09-03-the-delivery-trap.md

 * Experimentation
 * Short Feedback Cycles

 These teams are now hamstrung, with no hope of improving the organization, their work, or the quality of their codebase in any substantive way.
-They are no longer knowledge workers, only a vessel to provide an additional set of hands banging on a keyboard.
+They are no longer knowledge workers, only a set of hands banging on a keyboard.
 I often refer to these folks as company typists.

 > Improving daily work is even more important than doing daily work
 > &mdash; Gene Kim - The DevOps Handbook